 Ke Cheng joined NC State in August 2013 as a Chancellor’s Faculty Excellence Program cluster hire in Translational Regenerative Medicine.
-He is an associate professor in the Department of Molecular Biomedical Sciences at NC State’s College of Veterinary Medicine and an associate professor in the NC State University/University of North Carolina at Chapel Hill joint Department of Biomedical Engineering.
+He is a professor in the Department of Molecular Biomedical Sciences at NC State’s College of Veterinary Medicine and in the NC State University/University of North Carolina at Chapel Hill joint Department of Biomedical Engineering.
 Cheng’s research focuses on the translational aspects of patient-derived stem cells, and interacts frequently with clinicians at the College of Veterinary Medicine to identify needs and develop clinical projects at the Veterinary Health Complex.

 Cheng previously served as an assistant professor at Cedars-Sinai Medical Center and the University of California Los Angeles School of Medicine, where his research focused on stem cells and regenerative medicine in animal models.
 Cheng also served as director of the stem cell lab for multiple clinical trials, including the world’s first human trial using cardiac stem cells.